Blog Post No.91

-The latest book by Jim Byrne, Doctor of Counselling, is about how he cured his own back pain and hip pain.
-He wants to share that almost miraculous cure – of conditions which are currently said to be incurable by conventional medicine – with those myriad people out there who are in daily pain, despite taking painkillers, having surgery or being given steroid injections.
+This book by Jim Byrne, Doctor of Counselling, is about how he cured his own back pain and hip pain.
+He wants (or wanted) to share that almost miraculous cure – of conditions which are currently said to be incurable by conventional medicine – with those myriad people out there who are in daily pain, despite taking painkillers, having surgery or being given steroid injections.

-Dr Byrne has recently healed his hips of arthritis, despite being told by a chiropractor that arthritis is incurable, and that he would have to have hip operations sooner rather than later.
+Dr Byrne has recently (in 2014, and again subsequently) healed his hips of arthritis, despite being told by a chiropractor that arthritis is incurable, and that he would have to have hip operations sooner rather than later.
 He has also healed his own low back pain; and sciatic fibrillations in the back of his upper legs.

-Now he is writing up his healing journey in a book that will be helpful to millions of pain sufferers all over the world.
+Now he is (or was!) writing up his healing journey in a book that (would) be helpful to millions of pain sufferers all over the world.

-For a page of information about this upcoming book, please click this link: How to cure your own back pain and hip pain.***
+For a page of information about this (mothballed) book, please click this link: How to cure your own back pain and hip pain.***

 For examples, A counsellor reflects upon models of mind.***

 On Saturday, in Waterstones’ bookshop, on Deansgate, Manchester, I found a book on Bayes Theorem – which seems to boil down to the idea that in any scientific enquiry, we should start with a ‘guess’ and then collect evidence or data to modify our beliefs arising out of that guess.
 In theory, we will continually refine our approximations to reality.

 I think I have worked like this for a long time: having a hunch, and then trying to stand it up or knock it down, or to allow it to be modified by ongoing experience.